Who may be buried in a Catholic cemetery?

 What are payment terms for cemetery purchases?

-Cash, check, or credit card payments are required for purchases.
+Cash, check, or credit card payments are required, in full, for purchases.

 Does the Church allow cremation?

 Yes.
 Cremation is permitted, provided “it does not demonstrate a denial of faith in the resurrection of the body” (Par.
 2301, Catechism of the Catholic Church).
-Cremated remains must always be treated with respect and dignity and must be placed (interred, entombed, or inurned) in consecrated ground.
+Cremated remains must always be treated with respect and dignity and must be placed (interred, entombed, or inurned) in consecrated ground, as soon as possible following cremation.

 Must cremated remains be buried?